vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 traverse it alone ?" and “The path leading to the house of Yama where there is no water for quenching the thirst, no staff for support, no shade to sit under, no house or lodge to rest in and which produces prolonged suffering."
 To one who follows the track of great men, there would be no such painful paths.
 They need not be tossed about to and fro like cotton cleaned of its seeds, combed, and carded before being spun and go up and come down, like the bucket in a picotah[‍?] , along the path of smoke (_dhūmādi_ route)[^123] described in the Pañcāgni _vidyā_ in the sixth chapter of Chāndogya upaniṣad,

+[^123]:
+Going up to _svarga_ and coming down to this world of _samsāra_ after the fruits of good deeds have been enjoyed there and repeating this process.

 It has been said :-- "O. Lord,' Thou playest, as with balls, with creatures bound by the strings of _karma_  and going up and coming down".
 To the man who follows the ways of great men, the state when he is thus a toy for the sport of _Bhagavān_ will soon pass away.
 He will then go along a path which is superior to the paths followed by others to attain high ends (like _svarga_), because it will lead to an end or goal greater than all others and will never result in a return to _samsāra_.
 It has been said:- "I know' that the path which will be trodden by the man who has exclusive devotion to _Bhagavān_ is far superior to others" and likewise, “He, ( the _jīva_ ) starts from the body by an excellent path, which is so cool as to remove the sufferings of _samsāra_." and further, "to those "who have practised _yoga_, (all) sufferings will cease and they will then journey by the _Deva yāna_ route," This excellent path will terminate in the region (Paramapada) described in the following _śloka_s -- " It is a 'splendid region on reaching which the self will become (itself), (i. e.) free from a_vidyā_ and consequently from suffering," " The abode of the Supreme Being, _Viṣṇu_, shines far more than the sun or the fire.